 The college reserves the right to withdraw a student from one or more classes, or from all classes in which they are enrolled if, in the judgment of the Program Director through consultation with other college personnel, determine such action is deemed in the best interest of the student and/or the college.
 Examples of reasons for administrative withdrawal are failure to pay tuition and/or fees owed to the college; failure to provide admission credentials; repeated inappropriate behavior in the classroom, laboratory, dental clinic, field studies environments, or anywhere else on campus; and excessive absenteeism.
-In instances where the student is administratively withdrawn from class or from the college due to inappropriate behavior in the learning environment, the student shall have the right of appeal to the Program Director as outlined in the catalogs "Appeals Procedure".
+In instances where the student is administratively withdrawn from class or from the college due to inappropriate behavior in the learning environment, the student shall have the right of appeal to the Program Director as outlined in Appeals Policy & Procedures in Conduct Policy Section - IV.